NFL play-offs: BBC Sport's roadmap to the Super Bowl

 - Weekly round-up throughout the play-offs.
 Live Text Commentary, report and reaction for Super Bowl XLVII

 After 17 weeks of gruelling NFL action, the sudden-death play-offs are upon us.
 But which of the 12 teams involved will be lifting the Vince Lombardi trophy after Super Bowl XLVII at the Superdome in New Orleans on 3 February?

 The 32 teams in the NFL are split into two Conferences - the American and the National.
 Each Conference is further divided into four divisions - North, South, East and West.
 The two division winners with the best regular season record get a bye into the second round of the play-offs, with the other two taking on the two clubs with the next best records.

 The winners of the wild card games meet the two seeded teams in the divisional play-offs.
 The winners of those games meet in the Championship games (one for the NFC, one for the AFC).
 The Super Bowl then features the two Conference winners.

 Seeded: 1 (given a bye through the wild card week)

 One to Watch: Peyton Manning, Quarterback

 Many experts have Denver down as favourites to win their first Super Bowl since 1999 and it is easy to see why.
 As well as having home advantage for as long as they remain in the play-offs, they boast one of the finest quarterbacks ever to play the game.
-Peyton Manning, 36, has defied age, injury and being cast aside by the Indianapolis Colts to be as productive as ever this season.
+Peyton Manning, 36, has defied age, injury and to be as productive as ever this season.
 Their main opposition lies in the form of Manning's nemesis, New England Patriots quarterback Tom Brady.
 Stopping him and the Patriots will not be easy - it does not help that in six attempts, the Broncos' defensive co-ordinator Jack Del Rio has never beaten the Patriots.